CVarisco/delete-react-zombies/README.md

 ## How it works

-The package search create a list of components in your application.
+The package create a list of components in your application.
 Based on that, the library search in your files content the keyword `import ${componentName}`, where the `componentName` variable is the name of the component that is exported.

 ## Contributing